Beating our Target by 171%

 Shopping habits have changed.
-And in the highly competitive UK retail sector, customer experience is the new battleground for retail differentiation.
-To capitalize on this, Sainsbury’s, one the UK’s big five grocers, decided to transform one of its traditional roles—and reimagine store management in the process.
+And in the highly competitive UK retail sector, customer experience can make or break results for retailers.
+To capitalize on this, Sainsbury’s, one the UK’s big five supermarkets, decided to transform one of its traditional roles—and reimagine store management in the process.

 Their goal?
 To create a simpler, more rewarding experience for staff and customers alike.
-What Sainsbury’s wanted to do was to replace the traditional role of retail or store manager with a new role of Customer & Trading Manager.
+Sainsbury’s wanted to replace the traditional role of retail store manager with a new role, Customer & Trading Manager.

-This new role gave store managers the freedom to get out of the weeds and really lead teams, for the first time free of operational duties.
-Essentially, they were creating a new era of retail management.
-And that needed new skills and a different mindset.
-Some traditional retail professionals would be able to transition into these new roles, but some wouldn’t have what it takes.
-So Sainsbury’s needed new talent from the outside.
+This new role gave managers the freedom to get out of the weeds and really lead teams—creating a new era of retail management.
+This required new skills and a different mindset.
+Some of their retail professionals would be able to transition into these new roles but some wouldn’t have what it takes.
+So Sainsbury’s turned to PeopleScout to help them attract new talent from the outside.

 From the start, we faced some significant challenges:

 - The role was entirely new to the market, so we had to explain the new, unfamiliar employment proposition clearly to audiences both inside and outside of retail.

 - The role of retail manager had an image problem.
 It was seen as a transactional role that often saw you stuck on the registers.

 - The media was confusing the issue.
 We needed to counteract several misleading, negative reports of large-scale retail redundancies.

 Sainsbury’s considered this to be one of their biggest recruitment challenges.
 They asked us to challenge and overturn negative public perceptions of retail management, introduce an entirely new type of role and hire 2,400 managers, from 24,000 applicants—in just six months.